Chapter 10 Assignment 2: Nextflow

 polarity=positive

-Can you change the config file so the value of these parameters is set there and fetched here?
-Show us how the user can pass these parameters while running nextflow command?
+Can you change the config file so the value of these parameters is set there and fetched inside the main.nf file?
+Also, show us how the user can pass these parameters while running nextflow command?
 Show the command

 Tip: Your task is to modify the config file (nextflow.config) so that for example peakwidthLow=5 can be replaced by peakwidthLow=$params.peakwidthLow and the value of peakwidthLow is set in the config file!